Promeos/LADOT-Street-Sweeping-Transition-Pan/README.md

 # Executive Summary
 ## Goals

-1. Analyze the effectiveness of "public outreach" efforts by analyzing tweets from 09/30/2020 - 10/15/2020.
+1. Use Twitter's API to analyze tweets from City Council and the Los Angeles Department of Transportation from 09/30/2020 - 10/15/2020.
-2. Use Street Sweeping Citation data to determine the impact of public outreach efforts.
+2. Use historical street sweeping citations to determine the impact of public outreach efforts.

 ## Background